 - State laws and regulations set specific requirements for the use of ionizing radiation (which includes X-rays).

-Dentists use X-rays to help diagnose damage and disease that is not visible during a clinical dental examination.
+Dentists use X-rays to help diagnose damage and disease that is not visible during a regular dental examination.
 How often X-rays, or radiographs, should be taken depends on specific factors such as an individual’s current oral health, age, risk for disease and any signs or symptoms of oral disease.
 This means that there is no “one size fits all” when it comes to the interval between dental X-rays.
-The “ALARA” principle, a phrase coined 1973 by the International Commission on Radiologic Protection that stands for “As Low as Reasonably Achievable,” means taking precautions1 to help ensure that:
+The “ALARA” principle, a phrase developed in the 1970s by the International Commission on Radiologic Protection that stands for “As Low as Reasonably Achievable,” means taking precautions1 to help ensure that: